Chapter 2 A Phone Call About a Phone

 McKee barracks could easily be mistaken for the world’s largest collection of poorhouse prison orphanages gathered together in one compound.
 A massive, gloomy, and sinister-looking red-bricked institution decorated like grotesque candles with what seemed like an endless assortment of high stack chimneys and turrets and towers.

 The assortment of buildings sat on an expansive plot of land between Stoneybatter and Cabra and wedged right up against the northern perimeter of the Dublin Zoo and the Phoenix Park.
-It was part of a small triangle of Irish power and secrecy that included the headquarters of the Irish police, the residence of both the American ambassador and the President of Ireland, as well as the one-time palace of the Papal Nuncio, the Pope’s chief agent in Ireland, and all within a casual stroll of each other.
+It sat right next to the headquarters of the Irish police, which in turn rubbed shoulders with the small triangle of Irish power and secrecy that included the residence of both the American ambassador and the President of Ireland, and the one-time palace of the Papal Nuncio, the Pope’s chief agent in Ireland, and all within a casual stroll of each other.

 The Captain’s quarters were just as expected, and a stark contrast to the eerie opulence of the exterior.
 Although the ceilings were high and grand and still very ornate, they were almost all that was left of the intricate and painstaking craftsmanship that had gone into hand-carving the building into life a century before.
 Even if it was just to stable horses.

 It always seemed to be that way – whenever a government body or a school or a hospital took occupancy of some fine example of empire architecture, the first thing they always did was to cleanse it of any trace of fineness and beauty as though such things were absolutely contrary to their new mission.